storacha/w3up/README.md

 All welcome! web3.storage is open-source.
 See the [contributing guide](./CONTRIBUTING.md)

 This project uses node v18 and `pnpm`.
-It's a monorepo that use [pnpm workspaces](https://pnpm.io/workspaces) to handle resolving dependencies between the local [`packages`](https://github.com/web3-storage/w3up/tree/main/packages)
+It's a monorepo that uses [pnpm workspaces](https://pnpm.io/workspaces) to handle resolving dependencies between the local [`packages`](https://github.com/web3-storage/w3up/tree/main/packages)

 ## License